 The main problem with fragile things: they're fragile.
-They can crack, chip, smash, shatter, or downright disintegrate if they’re not given the right amount of care.
+They can crack, chip, smash, shatter, or downright disintegrate if not given the right care.
 Even when packed properly in a long term storage unit, things can shift and move when left to their own devices.

 Gather all your supplies before you begin

 Really, truly, properly packing fragile things for long term storage involves being overly prepared.
 Supplies you should have on-hand when packing fragile material include: boxes of various shapes and sizes, bubble wrap, tape, packing peanuts, packing paper, markers, and dish dividers.